cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/unix_helper_functions.rst

       #error "SYS_gettid unavailable on this system"
       #endif

-   The PID column in top / htop for a thread refers to this TID.
+   The PID column in top / htop, the SPID in ps for a thread refers to this TID.

 geteuid, getuid -- get user identification
 ==========================================